visontail/MyBSCThesis/README.md

 [^2]: This is an imported function from the 'shutil' library.
 [^3]: This is a built-in function.
 [^4]: This is an imported function from the 'datetime' library.
+[^5]: This is an imported function from the 'mysql.connector' library.